protesilaos/dotfiles/README.md

   them.

-+ **herbstluftwm (hlwm):** herbstluftwm prioritises manual tiling methods and can treat arbitrary rectangles of a monitor as virtual monitors.
-The virtual monitors feature is perfect for anyone with a widescreen display.
-The one I have (which is not mine, but anyway) is 2560x1080, so I split it by default into a regular 1920x1080 area and another "sidebar" of 640x1080.  herbstluftwm has the concept of "frame", which is a container of regular windows.
-Each frame can have its own layout, including a vertical/horizontal stack, grid, and tabbed.
++ **herbstluftwm (hlwm):** herbstluftwm prioritises manual tiling methods.
+It has the concept of "frames", which are rectangles that include regular app windows.
+Each frame has its own dimensions are layout.
+For example, it is possible to have a frame where windows are vertically layed out one below the other and another frame with a tabbed layout.
+What makes this even more appealing, is the ease with which a workspace can be preconfigured (or dymanically adjusted) to a given arrangement of frames and their layouts.
+I think herbstluftwm is optimal for screens wider than the the regular 1920x1080.
+Otherwise, the manual tiling method adds cognitive load that the user does not have while using bspwm.

 + **i3 (or i3wm):** The first tiling window manager I ever used (circa 2017).
 The reason I abandoned it back in the day in favour of bspwm is because its default tiling method requires manual intervention to change the split direction.
 On a small laptop monitor, I prefer this to be done automatically, hence bspwm.
-Though on a wide monitor, I typically keep the split direction constant.  i3 has the concept of the "container" (same as herbstluftwm "frame"), which can be set to stacked, tabbed, or tiled layouts.
+Though on a wide monitor, I typically keep the split direction constant. i3 has the concept of the "container" (same as the herbstluftwm "frame"), which can be set to stacked, tabbed, or tiled layouts.
 As such, i3 is somewhere between bspwm and herbstluftwm.
 Choose according to your needs.

 Check the `xtwm-key-binding-cheatsheet.md` file for an overview of their key bindings.